Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 We reached Vogur Country Lodge at Fellsströnd in the evening.

-I was thrilled when I saw my room and now know why my aunt had liked staying here so much.
+I was thrilled to see my room and now know why my aunt liked staying here so much.
 Everything is new, modern, and tastefully decorated.
 And spotlessly clean.

 My room at Vogur Country Lodge West-Iceland